 This delicious and simple Peppermint Buttercream Recipe is heavenly!
 If you love peppermint like I do, you’re going to want to hang on to this recipe!

 You’ll be tempted to forget the cake altogether and just grab a gigantic spoon.
 But don’t!
 The combination of Chocolate Cake and Peppermint Frosting is out of this world!
-Our favorite Chocolate Cake recipes are featured in our Recipes section (including our Classic Scratch Chocolate Cake and Chocolate Sour Cream Doctored Mix Cake)

 When making mint chocolate chip cupcakes, I like to fill my piping bag with the Peppermint Buttercream, and using a tip 10 or 12, insert it into the unfrosted cupcake and give it a quick squeeze to give it a small mint frosting center.
 Then swirl the tops as usual.
 SO good!